TheDomcio/WonderfulPolishLanguage/README.md

 - [Wielki słownik języka polskiego](https://www.wsjp.pl) - a [great - huge] Polish dictionary, also contains a lot of definitions.
 It  contains different varieties, phraseologies, etc.
 - [Słownik języka polskiego PWN](https://sjp.pwn.pl) - Another noteworthy dictionary, which also contains interesting features, such as [Puzzle](https://sjp.pwn.pl/puzzle), where you can test your knowledge of words and have some fun.
 - [Wikisłownik](https://pl.wiktionary.org/wiki/Wikis%C5%82ownik:Strona_g%C5%82%C3%B3wna) - Polish version of the [Wiktionary](https://www.wiktionary.org).
 This allows you to immediately compare a given word with its translations in other languages, and you are also able to see what synonyms, anonyms, etymologies etc. it has.
+- [Diki](https://www.diki.pl) - Very nice English-Polish dictionary.
+Often there are also pictures of nouns.
+There is of course also support for [IPA (International Phonetic Alphabet)](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).
 - [Korpusowy Polskiego Słownik Języka Migowego](https://www.slownikpjm.uw.edu.pl/page/opjm) - Polish Sign Language Dictionary.
 If you are a deaf person or want to communicate with such, this is something for you.
-(Some people might consider deaf to be a politically incorrect term but it's actually not - [that's what community itself calls themselves](https://www.nad.org/resources/american-sign-language/community-and-culture-frequently-asked-questions) and [polish explanation of use](https://sjp.pwn.pl/poradnia/haslo/glusi-i-gluchoniemi;3424.html))
+(Some people might consider deaf to be a politically incorrect term but it's actually not - [that's what community itself calls themselves](https://www.nad.org/resources/american-sign-language/community-and-culture-frequently-asked-questions) and [polish explanation of use](https://sjp.pwn.pl/poradnia/haslo/glusi-i-gluchoniemi;3424.html)).
 - [Słownik slangu oraz mowy potocznej](https://www.miejski.pl) - A dictionary of slang and colloquial speech - street speech - If you would like to become head of many secret city organizations, this will surely be useful.
 - [Synonim.NET](https://synonim.net) - Online dictionary of Polish language synonyms.
 - [Synonimy.pl](https://www.synonimy.pl) - similar to above.